realm/EventKit/iOS/README.md

-# EventBlank for iOS
+# Realm Event Kit for iOS

-This is the iOS app of the EventBlank project.
+This is the iOS app of the Event Kit project.
 For an overview of the whole project head to the [main readme](../README.md).

 ![](../assets/app-ios.jpeg)